forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 For other Force.com examples and resource, check out [Force.com](http://Developer.force.com/)

-### Pre Requisites
+### Prerequisites

-Below are some useful commands and links for your convinience, but before you use them you will need to make sure you have the following software installed on your computer.
-You can check that [here](http://www.salesforce.com/us/developer/docs/platform_connect/index_Left.htm#CSHID=quick_start_prereqs.htm|StartTopic=Content%2Fquick_start_prereqs.htm|SkinName=webhelp).
+Below are some useful commands and links for your convinience.
+Before you use them, you'll need to make sure you have the necessary software installed on your computer [here](http://www.salesforce.com/us/developer/docs/platform_connect/index_Left.htm#CSHID=quick_start_prereqs.htm|StartTopic=Content%2Fquick_start_prereqs.htm|SkinName=webhelp).

-### How to Clone the SDK Repository
+### How to clone the SDK repository

 	git clone git@github.com:forcedotcom/SalesforceCanvasFrameworkSDK.git

-### How to Build Canvas locally
+### How to build canvas locally

 If you prefer, you can build and test your application locally before you push to Heroku or any other server.
-If you do decide to test locally you will also need to generate a local keystore so you do SSL.
+If you decide to test locally, you'll also need to generate a local keystore so you can do SSL.

     mvn package

 ### First time keystore generation
-Only needed if running locally to support SSL (https).
-Hekoku uses [piggyback SSL](https://devcenter.heroku.com/articles/ssl) so it is not needed there.
+This is only needed to support SSL (https) when running locally.
+Heroku uses [piggyback SSL](https://devcenter.heroku.com/articles/ssl) so it's not needed there.

       > keytool -keystore keystore -alias jetty -genkey -keyalg RSA Enter keystore password: 123456